Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 plt.show()

-Aggregating cluster and cells counts per term#
+Aggregating cluster and cells counts per term per species.#

 Let’s investigate the taxonomy information a bit more.
 In this section, we’ll create bar plots showing the number of clusters and cells at each level in the taxonomy.
+We do this on a per-species basis as the number of clusters and cells as between species comparisons of clusters is not recommended.

 First, we need to compute the number of clusters that are in each of the cell type taxons above it.
+We do this for each species.

 # Count the number of clusters associated with each cluster annotation term

-term_cluster_count = membership_with_cluster_info.reset_index().groupby(['cluster_annotation_term_label'])[['cluster_alias']].count()
+term_cluster_count = membership_with_cluster_info[species_mask].reset_index().groupby(

 term_cluster_count.columns = ['number_of_clusters']

-term_with_counts = cluster_annotation_term_with_cells.join(term_cluster_count)
+term_with_counts = cluster_annotation_term.join(term_cluster_count)

 Below we create a function to plot the cluster and cell counts in a bar graph, coloring by the associated taxon level.